Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 Each player controls a general, a unique and versatile unit that acts as the focal point of their strategy.
 Generals differ from regular units in several key ways:

 Victory points: generals are high-value targets.
-Damaging a general awards Victory Points (VP) as follows:

-- 3 VP when the general is reduced to half its HP (rounded down).

-- An additional 3 VP when the general is destroyed, for a total of 6 VP.
+Bringing their HP to zero awards 8 Victory Points.

 Abilties: each general possesses unique abilities, which may include passive effects, activated powers, or buffs.